Social Security uses a Five Step Process:

 If NO, go on to step 5.

 Step 5: Can you do any other type of work?

-We will look at your age, experience, education and training as well as your RFC, and decide if there are any jobs in the national economy that you could perform.
-You may, for example, have skill that could be transferred to a new type of job.
-Even if those jobs are hard to find, or pay poorly, if you can do the work you're not disabled.
+We will look at your age, experience, education, and training as well as your RFC, and decide if there are any jobs in the national economy that you could perform.
+You may, for example, have a skill that could be transferred to a new type of job.
+Even if those jobs are hard to find or pay poorly, if you can do the work you're not disabled.